Belfast Summer School in Ancient Languages 2025

 ONLINE AND IN-PERSON SUMMER SCHOOL

 Post-beginners Latin: This course is for students who already have the basics of Latin.
 You will be expected to understand what the different cases are, and at least one or two of the noun declensions.
 You will also be expected to understand at least the Present Tense Active forms of verbs.
 From there, we will introduce the other noun declensions, as well as the other Active tenses, finally touching on the Passive voice and participles.
 We will tackle practice sentences and passages throughout the course, and finally attempt unseen passages of original, unadapted Latin.
 These will be taken from a range of sources, but we will attempt both prose and poetry from the ancient world.
+The online course runs from Monday 30th June until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 Intermediate Latin: This course is for students who are familiar with all of the declensions and both the Active and Passive voices of all the verb tenses, as well as participles.
 We will cover more advanced grammar, for example, the Subjunctive mood and the different types of clauses (temporal, conditional, purpose, result), along with indirect statements and questions, before tackling a more advanced passage of Latin.
 The aim here is to consolidate your existing knowledge, building on material you covered in previous summer schools, or indeed previous Latin experience from school, university, or your own personal learning.
 This course will set you up well for tackling unadapted Latin texts on your own, with the help of a dictionary.
+The online course runs from Tuesday 1st July until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 Advanced Latin: Students will deal with completely unadapted and original Latin texts.
 A relatively advanced knowledge of Latin vocabulary and grammar will be required for this class.
 Students will undertake independent translation under the guidance of their instructor, who will offer explanation of the more advanced grammatical concepts you will encounter.
 The texts to be read will be confirmed asap.
+The online course runs from Monday 30th June until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 Classical Greek for beginners: no previous knowledge of Greek is necessary for this course.
 Students are asked to learn the Greek alphabet before commencing the course, and instructions and a worksheet will be provided.
 We will learn about how verbs are formed, and about noun declensions.
 By the end of the course you will be able to translate basic sentences.
+The online course runs from Monday 30th June until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 Post-beginners Classical Greek: This class is for those who already know some ancient Greek.
 You are expected to understand the present tense active forms, first and second declension nouns and prepositions.
 We will continue with future, imperfect and aorist tenses, and third declension nouns.
 Students will translate from Greek to English, and English to Greek, and by the end of the course, we will read some adapted ancient Greek.
+The online course runs from Monday 30th June until Thursday 10th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 Intermediate Classical Greek: This class is for students who are familiar with Imperfect, Future and Aorist tenses, Active and Middle voices.
 We will cover more advanced grammar such as the Subjunctive and Optative mood and their uses; the Passive voice, Perfect tense, and subordinate clauses such as indirect statements and purpose clauses.
 We will read adapted and original texts during the course.
 By the end of this course, students should be able to attempt translation of unadapted texts with the aid of a dictionary.
+The online course runs from Monday 30th June until Thursday 10th July, and the in-person course runs from Monday 21st July until Friday 25th July.

-Advanced Classical Greek: In this course, students will translate unadapted Greek texts under the guidance of their instructor, who will provide explanation of grammar and vocabulary as necessary.
+Advanced Classical Greek: In this course, students will translate unadapted Greek texts under the guidance of their instructor, who will provide explanations of grammar and vocabulary as necessary.
 A reasonable grasp of the material covered in the Intermediate Classical Greek class will be necessary for students attending this class.
-The texts to be read will be confirmed asap.
+At the in-person Summer School, students will read excerpts from Aristophanes’ Frogs and the Myth of Er (Plato’s Republic 10.614-621).
+Online students will read selections from Aeschylus’ Eumenides and Herodotus Histories book 2.
+The online course runs from Monday 30th June until Friday 11th July, and the in-person course runs from Monday 21st July until Friday 25th July.

 ONLINE ONLY